How Much Does Quality Matter?

 - Able to handle deep, constructive criticism without becoming defensive.

 - Are willing to participate in the group, including giving thoughtful feedback to others.
 By giving feedback you solidify your own skills.

 Who is Grant Foundry not for?

 If you are looking for a magic bullet to make your proposal fail-proof, or if you are looking for someone to tell you exactly what to write, this program is not for you.

 If you are of the mind that your proposal is already “pretty good” and only needs minor tweaks, you won’t make the most of the refiner’s fire.

 If you are not ready to truly engage with the Grant Foundry process, due to other priorities and engagements, consider us when you are ready to commit to this learning process.

-We are only able to work with a small group of researchers in this program, so use an application process to give us a window into whether Grant Foundry is a good fit for you.
+We are only able to work with a small group of researchers in this program, so we use an application process to give us a window into whether Grant Foundry is a good fit for you.
 This helps us ensure a fully engaged group dynamic that will benefit everyone involved.